-Cash and cash equivalents, accounts payable, accrued and prepaid expenses are liquid or have a short term maturity (less than three months), therefore it is assumed that the carrying amounts of these financial assets and liabilities approximate to their fair value.
+Cash in banks and accounts payable are liquid or have a short-term maturity (less than three months), therefore it is assumed that the carrying amounts of these financial assets and liabilities approximate to their fair value.

 8. Performance and Management Fees